-Each Ph.D. student is required to take 6 hours of a teaching internship after passing the qualifying exams.
+Each Ph.D. student is required to take 6 hours of MTH 766 (Intership: College Teaching) after passing the qualifying exams.
 Details about the internship policy and procedure for applying for the internships are available in a separate Internship Handbook.